Country Information ++ Volunteer ++ Internship ++ Peru

-Country Information: Peru
+Country Information - Peru

-- Population : 29,546,963 inhabitants (2009)
+Population : 29,546,963 inhabitants (2009)

-- Population density: 22 inhabitants per km ²
+Density : 22 inhabitants per km ²

-- Unemployment: 8.1% (2008)
+Unemployment: 8.1% (2008)

-Size of the country
+Size of The Country

 Peru is more than 3 times larger than Germany and is located on the west coast of South America.
 Peru has a large number of national parks, which are intended to preserve the beauty of nature and the biodiversity of wildlife and culture.
-Peru is bordered by Ecuador, Colombia, Brazil, Bolivia and Chile and the rest, large proportion of the coast.
+Peru is bordered by Ecuador, Colombia, Brazil, Bolivia and Chile and the rest, a large proportion of the coast.

 About one-third of the population lives in Lima, the capital of Peru.
 The population of Peru is originating mainly from the "original inhabitants", which are the descendants of the population before the colonization.
 The average age is 24.60 years, so very young.

-- Slightly more than 40% are mestizos
+Slightly more than 40% are Mestizos

-- PApproximately 15% of European descent
+Approximately 15% of the people are European descent

-- Less than 5% people of Asian descent
+Less than 5% are of Asian descent

 The official language in Peru is Spanish.
-80% of the population speak Spanish as their native language.
+80% of the population speaks Spanish as their native language.
 There are also languages of the indigenous such as Quechua and Aymara, which are still very common.

 Religions in Peru

 More than 90% of Peru's population belong to Christianity, of which about 12% Protestant.
-In urban areas the proportion of Christians is a little bit higher than in rural.
-In rural areas there are more atheists or members of lesser-used and lesser-known religions.
+In urban areas, the proportion of Christians is a little bit higher than in rural.
+In rural areas, there are more atheists or members of lesser-used and lesser-known religions.

-The high proportion of Christians can be attributed to the Spanish conquest of Peru and missionary traced.
+The high proportion of Christians can be attributed to the Spanish conquest of Peru and the missionary traced.
 Nevertheless, the culture of bygone days, from the time of the Inca empire, remained alive.
 Indeed the Christian festivals are mixed with ancient customs, such as the sun festival in Cusco.

 Climate in Peru